premjirao/Java-problem-practice/README.md

-# Java-problem-practice
+# Java-problems-practice
-This is problems and solution while i learn core java concept.
--Prem dev
+the some problems on java Data structure analized more concept based on algoriths -Prem dev